Frequently Asked Questions and Answers

 Q: Do you have special activities for children?

 A: We have started a series of family hikes following Sunday worship to connect our local families with God's creation in a less structured setting.
 You do not have to attend Sunday worship to participate in the family hikes.
+We also will be holding monthly family-oriented worship.

 Q: Will I be asked to make an offering?